OtterPeer/webrtc-network-simulator/README.md

 ## What It Does

 - **Spawns WebRTC Peers**: Each peer runs in a separate Node.js process, simulating a decentralized network.
-- **DHT Instance**: Includes a DHT implementation copied from the original project ([placeholder link]), enabling peer discovery and message routing.
+- **DHT Instance**: Includes a DHT implementation copied from the original project ([OtterPeer](https://github.com/OtterPeer/otter-peer)), enabling peer discovery and message routing.
 - **Compatibility**: Responds to PEX (Peer Exchange) requests and handles signaling messages over data channels, ensuring interoperability with the original project.
 - **Message Routing**: Supports routing of chat and signaling messages through the DHT, with caching logic to store chat messages temporarily when recipients are offline.
 - **Visualization**: Features a real-time visualization using `vis-network`, powered by a WebSocket server.
 The visualization renders connection events, messages, and other activities as they occur.
 Access it at `http://localhost:3000` after starting the simulation.